 Fort Lapwai was a federal fort established in north-central Idaho in 1862 in what is now the present-day city of Lapwai.

-During these negotiations, many chiefs refused to agree to these terms and angrily departed.
-Amid uncertainty, pressure, and promises, the remaining chiefs reluctantly agreed to a reservation 90 percent smaller than that of the 1855 treaty.
-Without authority, they ceded lands of the Nez Perce who left the council, in a document thereafter called “the Thief Treaty.”
-The 1863 Treaty was ratified by Congress in 1867.
+Many chiefs refused to agree to these terms during these negotiations and angrily departed.
+Amid uncertainty, pressure, and promises, the remaining chiefs reluctantly agreed to a reservation 90 percent smaller than the 1855 treaty.
+Without authority, they ceded lands of the Nez Perce, who left the council, in a document after that called “the Thief Treaty.”
+Congress ratified the 1863 Treaty in 1867.

 In the meantime, the fort was briefly unoccupied in 1866 at the end of the Civil War when the Volunteer regiments were disbanded and before sufficient Federal troops were available to garrison it.
 It was reoccupied again between July and November 1867.
-Most of the buildings at the fort were built during its early years, which included barracks for enlisted personnel, officers quarters for, stables, warehouses, offices, and corrals.
+Most of the buildings at the fort were built during its early years, which included barracks for enlisted personnel, officers’ quarters, stables, warehouses, offices, and corrals.

-The fort was decommissioned on June 5, 1884, and turned over to the Indian Service.
+On June 5, 1884, the fort was decommissioned and turned over to the Indian Service.
 It then became a government Indian boarding school.
-The Northern Idaho Indian Agency moved to the site in 1904 from Spalding and three years later, a tuberculosis sanatorium and preventorium was established at the fort site, and the boarding school closed in 1912.
-In 1945, the tuberculous sanatorium was closed and soon a fire gutted the original wing of the school and destroys all the records.
+The Northern Idaho Indian Agency moved to the site in 1904 from Spalding.
+Three years later, a tuberculosis sanatorium and preventorium were established at the fort site, and the boarding school closed in 1912.
+In 1945, the tuberculous sanatorium was closed, and soon a fire gutted the original wing of the school and destroyed all the records.

-Today, just a few structures of the old fort remain but are not open to the public.
-The National Park Service protects an officer’s duplex that was built in 1883.
+Today, just a few old fort structures remain but are not open to the public.
+The National Park Service protects an officer’s duplex built in 1883.
 It is located on the Nez Perce Indian Reservation in the village of Lapwai, which is the seat of government for the Nez Perce Indian Nation and home to the Bureau of Indian Affairs Northern Idaho Indian Agency.